paulipa/sico-wiki/community-programs/loucr.md

 title: Loud Crew [LOUCR]
 description:
 published: true
-date: 2020-09-16T15:03:17.843Z
+date: 2021-12-30T00:26:11.571Z
 tags:
 editor: markdown
 dateCreated: 2020-07-21T15:31:35.738Z
 ---

+Institute of the Dark Arts [-BONK] is a special interest group for SiCO members.
+It is designed to educate members on some of the darker aspects of eve online be that ganking, baiting, stealing, or going full murderhobo on folks trying to quietly mine the space you see as yours.

-Loud Crew [LOUCR] is a special interest department for the SiCO members.
-It is designed to protect our high sec sovereignty against entities that are not war eligible.
-To do this the members of this corporations are committing themselves in criminal activities.
+To do this the members of this corporations are committing themselves in criminal activities and will be subject to those reprocussions.

-> As criminal actions in High Sec Space ruin your security standing the characters in LOCRE are recommended to be alts that have been created purely for this purpose.
+> As criminal actions in High Sec Space ruin your security standing the characters in -BONK are recommended to be alts that have been created purely for this purpose.
 {.is-info}

-A lot what we use in LOUCR is already used in CODE.
-We highly recommend that you read the following guides for ganking at their page: http://www.minerbumping.com/p/blog-page.html
+A lot what we use in -BONK has already been used before, the methods are tried and true.
+We highly recommend that you read the following guides for ganking at the old minerbumping page: http://www.minerbumping.com/p/blog-page.html

-# Guide for creating LOUCR alt
+# Guide for creating a -BONK alt
-The process of creating an alt for LOUCR is very similar to the SLTRN war corporation alt with the exception that LOUCR alts mainly need to fly one ship where SLTRN alts needs to have a wider variety of skills.
+The process of creating an alt for Institute of the Dark Arts is very similar to the SLTRN war corporation alt besides one exception!

+>To be accpeted into the corporatoin and start recieving free ships to go about your murdo hobo ways you will either need a reference or to include a killmail of a solo gank kill in your application be that via mail or in the application itself.
+{.is-info}

 ## Creating the account
 The following steps will get you into your very own 500 dps ganking catalyst, made famous by CODE.